 To demonstrate the range of services which the 2nd life EV battery system can deliver, five use cases were selected for the example building, SASMI.
 These consisted of: Peak Shaving; Energy Purchase Time Shifting (also known as Arbitrage); Demand Response - Auto Consumption; Demand Response - Cost Minimisation; and Demand Response - Other.
 The objective of Peak Shaving is to limit the peak demand from the grid and thus reduce electricity costs for the building, defer infrastructure investment or upgrade for the utility, and assist the utility in maintaining lower power generation costs during peak periods.
 Energy Purchase Time Shifting (Arbitrage) aims to buy and store electricity when the energy price is low and use it when the price is high and thus minimising the energy cost for the building.
 The objective of Demand Response - Auto Consumption is to consume renewable generation on site and not allow export to the grid.
-Demand Response Cost Minimisation aims to minimise the cost of electricity for the building in response to a varying price signal.
+Demand Response to a varying price signal.
 Demand response - Other is a general category to support the implementation of incentive based demand response services.
 For example, the building responds to a request from an aggregator by modifying its load consumption profile within the available flexibility range to provide grid support.